Frequently Asked Questions

 What will happen with the interview material?

-We cannot guarantee you that we will use footage of you in the project; however, if we do use it, we will likely put it on the trans oral history website.
-We may also chose to edit it together with other stories and include the compilation on an educational DVD, CD, etc. Any money from selling these will go directly back into paying our operating costs (website hosting, printing flyers, making DVDs, etc.).
+It depends on what you want.
+We cannot guarantee you that we will use footage of you in the project; however, if we do use it, we will likely put it on this website.
+We may want to edit it together with other stories and include the compilation on an educational DVD, CD, etc. Any money from selling these will go directly back into paying our operating costs (website hosting, printing flyers, making DVDs, etc.).

 Will I get paid to be interviewed?

-Unfortunately, we do not have the funding at this time to pay folks who generously contribute their stories (or the behind the scenes people who make it all work).
-We can only promise that we will not be making money off of you, and we will try to make this project as sustainable as we can for as long as we can.
+Unfortunately, we do not have the funding at this time to pay folks who generously contribute their stories.
+We can, however, reimburse you for any expenses you incur to contribute your story like giving you a bus card, paying your parking, etc. We want to support people of all income levels telling their stories, so please let us know what you need.
+We promise that we will not be making money off of you, and we will try to make this project as financially sustainable as we can for as long as we can.

 Do you have to have some kind of qualification to be an interviewer?